puppetlabs/puppet-docs/source/pe/2.5/orchestration_overview.markdown

 PE's orchestration features are built on the MCollective framework, which consists of the following components:

 * **Client interfaces** can issue orchestration commands to some or all of your nodes.
-The console's live management tools are one client interface, and the `mco` command line tool is another.
+The console's live management tools are one client interface and the `mco` command line tool is another.
-* **Orchestration agents** <!-- TODO: decide whether we want to expose "agent" --> are plugins that live on agent nodes and provide orchestration actions.
+* **Orchestration agents** <!-- TODO: decide whether we want to expose "agent" --> are plugins installed on agent nodes that provide orchestration actions.
 * The **MCollective service** runs on every agent node and listens for orchestration commands.
 If a command is legit, relevant to the node, and for a supported action, the service will trigger the action and send back results.
 * The **message broker** is a central server that routes orchestration messages between client interfaces and nodes running the MCollective service.
 (PE's ActiveMQ message server runs on the puppet master node.)